You are here

 How you can take part

-The Festival adds to its core team of staff in the run up to and during the Festival itself, mainly in the technical department, artist liaison, press office and ticketing services.
+The International Festival adds to its core team of staff in the run up to and during the International Festival itself, mainly in the technical department, artist liaison, press office and ticketing services.

 Performing outside the Edinburgh International Festival

 The Edinburgh Festival Fringe happens in Edinburgh at roughly the same time as the International Festival.
-It began as a small group of performers inspired by the International Festival to put on a show and, in contrast to the International Festival, isn't curated - anyone can take part.
+It began as a small group of performers inspired by the International Festival to put on a show and, in contrast to the International Festival, doesn't require an invitation – anyone can take part.

 The Fringe is a separate organisation so anyone interested in taking part should visit edfringe.com.